 “And the Fragrance Filled the Whole House”

-A Sermon Preached at St. Stephen the Martyr in Stuebenville, Ohio, Fifty Lent, March 17, 2013
+A Sermon Preached at St. Stephen the Martyr in Stuebenville, Ohio, Five Lent, March 17, 2013

 By the Rev. Dr. Leander S. Harding

 When we gather for the liturgy of the church, when we celebrate the Eucharist, we are remembering what God has done in the past.
-We are remembering the in a particular sort of way.
-By the power of the Holy Spirit as we are obedient to the command that He gave us on the night in which He was betrayed, “do this in remembrance of me” what God has done in the past, the Father’s costly deed of saving love in sending the To Save Us by the Power the Holy Spirit has been made into a present and living reality – transforming our present existence and opening up a new future – whose horizon is heaven and the coming Kingdom of God.
+We are remembering the past in a particular sort of way.
+By the power of the Holy Spirit as we are obedient to the command that He gave us on the night in which He was betrayed, “do this in remembrance of me.”
+What God has done in the past, the Father’s costly deed of saving love in sending the Son to save us by the Power the Holy Spirit has been made into a present and living reality – transforming our present existence and opening up a new future – whose horizon is heaven and the coming Kingdom of God.
 Just as the past is made present, the future is made present and we are given a foretaste of the world to come.

 In the same way that God rescued Israel from bondage in Egypt – God is going to rescue the people from bondage in Babylon.
 They are going home.
 They’re going to be redeemed and restored.
 Just as God made a way out of no way before – he’s doing it again – just as he made a way to the desert before – he is doing it again – even the wild animals in the desert cannot fail to see what God is doing – “behold I am doing a new thing, can you not perceive it.”